-The Bible doesn’t have much to say about why God created animals, other than to say He did, and gave mankind dominion over them (Genesis 1:26).
-Whatever His reasons, God (or nature) has chosen not to spare many animals from pain and suffering.
+The Bible doesn’t say too much about why God created animals, other than to say he did, and gave mankind dominion over them (Genesis 1:26).
+Whatever his reasons, God obviously chose not to spare animals from pain and suffering.
 Why?

 Human suffering vs. animal suffering

-In many ways, the problem of animal suffering is even more problematic than the problem of human suffering, because many of the standard explanations for evil are worthless when applied to animals.
+In many ways, the problem of animal suffering is even more problematic than the problem of human suffering, because many of the standard explanations offered for why humans suffer are worthless when applied to animals.

-For example, Christianity teaches us “It’s our own fault we suffer, it is a consequence of sin and the fall of man, and we are all sinners like Adam.”
-But animals did not sin against God, and therefore should not be punished as equals.
+For example, Christians often say that humans suffer as a consequence of sin, and because we are all sinners.
+But the animals never sinned against God, and thus they should not be punished as if they share our guilt.
 They seem to suffer only as collateral damage in a conflict between man and God.

-Christianity also teaches us that, “Humans must suffer in order to experience free will,” but what is free will to an animal?
+Other Christians say suffering must exist in order for humans to experience the full extent of free will, but what is free will to an animal?

-Or Christianity reasons, “It’s okay that we suffer, because God will reward us eternally in heaven,” but these animals receive no such reward.
+And Christians reason that it’s okay that humans suffer, because God will reward us eternally in heaven, but what eternal reward do animals receive?

 Is God guilty of animal cruelty?

-Many diseases and defects are endemic to specific kinds of animals.
-It’s almost as if predation and accidents alone were not enough suffering, so God designed specialized bacteria, viruses, parasites and diseases to multiply the suffering of animals.
+What’s so surprising about animal suffering is just how many diseases and defects are endemic to specific kinds of animals.
+It’s as if predation and accidents alone were not enough suffering, so God had to design specialized bacteria, viruses, parasites, and diseases to multiply the suffering of animals.

 Take, for example, the Tasmanian Devil we discussed earlier.
-Even at birth, his odds of dying outnumber his odds of surviving.
-Those that do survive are more than likely to contract Devil Facial Tumour Disease, a fatal contagious cancer that causes large growths on the devil’s face, making it difficult for them to eat or see, and putting the entire species at risk of extinction.
+Even at birth, poor design ensures that his odds of dying outnumber his odds of surviving.
+But those that do survive are more than likely to contract Devil Facial Tumour Disease, a fatal contagious cancer that causes large growths on the devil’s face, making it difficult for them to eat or see, and putting the entire species at risk of extinction.

-Why?
-Have they done something to offend God?
+But what his this animal done to offend God?
 Did they eat of the forbidden fruit?
-Does their suffering help increase their faith?
+Does their suffering help to increase their faith?
 Or help them to experience the full extent of free will?

-The fact that innocent animals suffer through no fault of their own should be very disconcerting to the faithful, for if God is willing to allow innocence to suffer without cause or reward, why should we believe we are any different?
+The fact that innocent animals suffer through no fault of their own should be very disconcerting to the faithful, for if God is willing to allow the innocent to suffer, why should we believe he will reward the guilty?

 “Our souls are rational–theirs aren’t–and ours are rational because they’re spiritual, not material.”